mwgg/passera/README.md

 To login, fire up Passera and enter the password you chose and your real password will be copied to clipboard.

+Linux and Windows binaries are available for download from this repository.

 #### Turn `githubPasswd123` into `dpu7{Lrby(vQLd8m`

 This software is for privacy-aware people that understand the need to have strong unique passwords for each website, yet don't want to use any password managing software or services.
+Relying on password managing software means trusting your passwords to be kept safe by a third-party company, or trusting them to a single file on your disk.

 Passwords created with Passera are extremely difficult to bruteforce and impossible to revert back to the original regardless of attacker's